Date of Award

 Brett M. Daley

 Daley, Brett M., "Citizen competence and its effect on citizen satisfaction with normative ideals in American democracy" (2015).
 Graduate Theses and Dissertations.
-Paper 14320.
+14320.